 6. Not making copies of essential documents

 I actually got this idea from a former colleague of mine.
 He photocopied his most important documents, passports, ID’s, driver’s license, credit cards and then left the copies with his family at home, with friends (close friends, I suppose) in two locations abroad.
-This way if he ever lost his information, it’d be a lot easier to get everything restored.
+This way if he ever lost his information, it’d be a lot easier to get everything restored and avoid identity theft.
 I’ve always wondered why would Visa put the number to call when you lose your card at the back of the actual card?!

 7. Being clueless of your passenger rights